-502.3.1 These standards shall be published in the Mortgage Industry National Home Energy Rating System (MINHERS) Standard, which is posted on the RESNET website.
-The MINHERS Standard is the official standard for the RESNET Home Energy Rating System (HERS) and shall be updated continuously as amendments are approved.

-502.3.2 Each amendment shall be posted online following approval for publication by the Standards Management Board with its Publication Date, Effective Date, Transition Period, and Transition Period End Date, and the public shall be notified.
+- 502.3.1 These standards shall be published in the Mortgage Industry National Home Energy Rating System (MINHERS) Standard, which is posted on the RESNET website.
+The MINHERS Standard is the official standard for the RESNET Home Energy Rating System (HERS) and shall be updated continuously as amendments are approved. - 502.3.2 Each amendment shall be posted online following approval for publication by the Standards Management Board with the following dates established: